A plug is where a work or individual mentions a product in order to promote it. An Enforced Plug is a plug that is contractually required.

 Parodies and In-Universe uses:

 - Parodied in Talladega Nights: The Ballad of Ricky Bobby: NBC is covering the climactic race, and it can’t resist showing why it stands for “Nothing But Commercials”.
 The network cuts to a commercial in the middle of Ricky Bobby and Jean Girard’s cars crashing (followed by an actual Applebee’s ad in the middle of the movie).
 But even after the race coverage returns, the crash is still happening.
+This scene could also be seen as a Take That! towards NBC (which, at the time, had been known for airing excessive amounts of commercials during NASCAR races).

 - Kung Pow!
 Enter the Fist has some blatant and self-referential Taco Bell product placement: